simbrant/copulaboost/README.md

     When the variables and structure have been selected, the algorithm then re-fits the component where the pair-copula distributions can be different from Gaussian, if specified.

+In addition to additive copula regression, implemented in the method copulaboost::copulaboost, this package also contains a standalone method that implements copula regression, where $(Y, \mathbf{X})$